shi-ang/MakeSurvivalCalibratedAgain/README.md

 - `figs/`: The figures presented in the papers.
 - `icp/`: The implementation of inductive conformal prediction (ICP) for survival analysis.
 It contains two methods: **CSD** (class name: `ConformalSurvDist`) and **CSD-iPOT** (class name: `CSDiPOT`).
 - `models/`: Some self-implemented models (`DeepSurv`/`CoxPH`, `N-MTLR`/`MTLR`, `CQRNN`, `LogNormalNN`) used in the experiments.
+- `posters/`: The poster presentations for both methods.
 - `utils/`: The utility functions used in the experiments.
 - `requirements.txt`: The requirements file to install the necessary packages.
 - `README.md`: This file.